Employer Guide to Apprenticeships

 Funding and Incentives

-The cost to you for an apprentice is different depending on the particular apprenticeship.
-Where the money comes from depends on the size of your organisation.
+The cost of an apprentice varies depending on the specific apprenticeship and the funding available to you depends on the size of your organisation.

 If you pay the apprenticeship levy

-Businesses with a payroll over £3m per year currently contribute to an apprenticeship levy.
+Businesses with a payroll over £3 million per year are required to contribute to the apprenticeship levy.
 The levy is mandatory and is charged at 0.5% of your annual pay bill.
-The government tops up your levy account by an additional 10%.
+The government adds an additional 10% to your levy account.

-25% of your levy funds can also be transferred or ‘gifted’, to support smaller, non-levy organisations with funding apprenticeships.
-This is done through your Apprenticeship Service account.
+25% of your levy funds can also be transferred or ‘gifted’ to support smaller, non-levy organisations with funding apprenticeships.
+This can be done through your Apprenticeship Service account.

 If you do not pay the apprenticeship levy

-If your business does not pay the levy, the government will fund the training for apprentices aged between 16 and 21 years (at the start of their apprenticeship).
-For older apprentices, you need to pay 5% of the total training cost, and the government will pay the remaining 95%.
-You will pay JGA directly on an agreed schedule.
+If your business does not pay the levy, the government will fund the training for apprentices aged between 16 and 21 years at the start of their apprenticeship.
+For older apprentices, you will need to pay 5% of the total training cost, with the government covering the remaining 95%.
+You will pay JGA directly according to an agreed schedule.

 All organisations

-You will need to register for an apprenticeship service account so you can manage your apprenticeship funds online and reserve funds if you are a non-levy payer.
+You will need to register for an apprenticeship service account so you can manage your apprenticeship funds online (and if you are a non-levy payer, to reserve funds).
+For more help with this, see our guide on connecting your account to use JGA as a provider and the video guides from the DfE.

-Whether you pay the levy or not, you will then take on all associated costs for the apprentice, who should have the same terms as a normal member of staff with the exception of their wage.
+Whether you pay the levy or not, you will be responsible for all associated costs for the apprentice, who should have the same terms as a regular member of staff, with the exception of their wage.

 Apprentices must be paid at least the National Minimum Wage.
-There are different rates of pay for apprentices depending on their age and what year of their apprenticeship they’ve completed.
+There are different rates of pay for apprentices, depending on their age and the year of their apprenticeship they’ve completed.

-We strongly advise you to pay better than this.
-Our experience is that staff paid the bare minimum rarely stay for long and this signals that the apprenticeship is not valuable.
+We strongly advise paying more than the minimum.
+Our experience shows that staff paid the bare minimum rarely stay for long and it signals that the apprenticeship is not valued.

 Apprentices should be paid for:

-- taking part in any training that is part of the apprenticeship
+- Participating in any training that is part of the apprenticeship

-- time spent studying for English and Maths, if needed
+- Time spent studying for English and Maths, if required

 More information is available at https://www.gov.uk/employing-an-apprentice/pay-and-conditions-for-apprentices.